deeenes/bioinfo-tools/README.md

     concise cheatsheets covering ggplot2, dplyr and some other topics.
     Have them on your desk printed!
 Similar for Python matplotlib: https://github.com/rougier/matplotlib-cheatsheet
+-   https://www.bigbookofr.com/ - An enormous curated collection of R
+    resources and books, similar to the present document, but with longer recommendations.
 -   https://monashbioinformaticsplatform.github.io/r-more/ -
     Introduction to best practices, among others tidyverse
 -   https://trinkerrstuff.wordpress.com/